Fantasy Basel - The Swiss Comic Con: Programme

 International guests from Hollywood, the film and TV world, fantasy and comics, and the international cosplay scene can be seen on the stages and at autograph sessions and photo sessions.
 Over 300 illustrators, tattoo artists and urban artists can be met annually at Artist Alley.
 Cosplay competitions, exhibitions, panel discussions, workshops, premieres, live art shows, game worlds and medieval and steampunk are all part of the program.
 A hall is dedicated to e-sports as well as gaming, and board games, tabletop and role-playing games are also represented.

 History

 The first Fantasy Basel - The Swiss Comic Con 2015 attracted more than 20,000 visitors.
 In the second year, the area was expanded from 15,000 m^{2} to 30,000 m^{2}.
 In 2017, the area was finally increased by another 20,000 m^{2} and the convention recorded a total of 43,000 visitors.
 In 2018, the event took place on 60,000 m^{2} for the first time.
 The fifth anniversary of Fantasy Basel - The Swiss Comic Con took place from May 3 to May 5, 2019 and recorded over 54,000 visitors.
 In 2020, the festival was held virtually.
-For its eleventh edition in 2025, the festival welcomed around 97,000 visitors.
+For its twelfth edition in 2026, the festival welcomed around 103,000 visitors.